omdv/ibkr-llm-assistant/README.md

    - calendar_current_datetime: Get current date and time
    - calendar_get_calendar: Get exchange calendar for specified number of days

-Additional tools for quotes (require 3rd party subscription):
+Additional tools for quotes (require Financial Modeling Prep subscription):
-   - quotes_get_stock_quote: Get quote for a single stock
+   - fmp_get_stock_quote: Get quote for a single stock
-   - quotes_get_stock_quotes_batch: Get quotes for multiple stocks
+   - fmp_get_stock_quotes_batch: Get quotes for multiple stocks
-   - quotes_get_options_quote: Get quote for an options contract
+   - fmp_get_events: Get economic calendar events

-Adding a new tool is very straighforward due to the simple project structure.
+Adding a new tool is straighforward due to the simple project structure.

-## Exposing the broker to LLMs - Are you serious?
+## I heard MCP is not secure

 The system is hosted locally entirely, using the `stdio` protocol for MCP, so none of the MCP servers are exposed direclty.
 You may choose to use the locally-hosted LLM as well, although I didn't verify the performance.
 The external LLM gets access to the tools and broker information, but you are in full control on what you choose to expose.
 Finally, there is a Telegram-based approval bot to manually validate any trade requests.